- month in a minute

-The Hornaday Award Weekend provides Scouts BSA youth a path toward earning Scouting’s highest conservation award, offering all 21 Hornaday-qualifying merit badges, Leave No Trace classes, and conservation project opportunities.
-You can learn more information by visiting our Hornaday Weekend page, located at this link.
+The Conservation Awards Weekend provides Scouts BSA youth a path toward earning Scouting’s highest conservation award, offering all qualifying merit badges, Leave No Trace classes, and conservation project opportunities.
+You can learn more information by visiting our Awards Weekend page, located at this link.

-“Up and Away” Nova Award classes at iFLY (for Cub Scouts, STEM Scouts, and Scouts BSA)
+“Up and Away” Nova Award classes at iFLY (for all Scouts)